davepinch/pinchy.cc/collections/_fragments/reality-is-a-painting.md

 ---
-title: "Reality is a painting"
+title: "reality is a painting"
 tags:
   - What is Reality
   - Fragment